sigmagamma/portl/README.md

 # poRTL
 Source engine translation framework with support for right-to-left languages.

-Currently Portal 1 is supported.
+Currently Portal 1 and The Stanley Parable (2013) are supported.
 Current working branch is [feat-black-mesa](https://github.com/sigmagamma/portl/tree/feat-black-mesa).
 If you want to start working on a new game, checkout that branch and then create a new one out of it.
 Portal is currently broken in main, but works in feat-black-mesa.
-The Stanley Parable works in main.
 Snapshot branch for latest Portal release is [portal-0.9.1](https://github.com/sigmagamma/portl/tree/portal-0.9.1) see https://github.com/sigmagamma/portl/issues/6 for details on other games.